felipeuenes/felipeuenes/README.md

 🎯 My commitment to delivering high-quality results is evident in my attention to detail and my dedication to staying updated with the latest industry trends and best practices.
 I am experienced in working with agile methodologies, collaborating with cross-functional teams, and delivering projects within deadlines.

-💼 Throughout my career, I have successfully delivered a range of projects, from small-scale websites to complex web applications.
-I am well-versed in working with databases, API integrations, and implementing security measures to ensure the integrity of data and protect user privacy.
+💼 Throughout my professional journey, I have worked on various projects, ranging from simple websites to more complex applications.
+I have gained experience in web development, including designing interfaces and implementing functionalities.
+I also have knowledge of databases and API integration.
+I continuously strive to update my skills to provide efficient and high-quality solutions.

 🔧 Key skills: